 Wildbird Recovery’s 11th Annual Fall Migration Festival will be held at Stormy Oaks Nature Conservancy (120 Forsythe Road, Valencia, PA 16059) on Sunday, September 18, 2022 from noon to 5 PM.
 This is a great opportunity for ALL AGES to spend time outdoors, enjoy delicious food, and learn about different aspects of our local wildlife at Stormy Oaks Nature Conservancy.
 Guests can learn about the Golden Eagles of Greater Yellowstone’s Big Horn Basin from our keynote speakers, Melissa and David Rohm of Wild Excellence Films.
 Their latest film is “Golden Eagles: Witnesses to a Changing West.”
-We will also have numerous education exhibits including but not limited to bats, bees, Hemlocks woolly adelgid (HWA), mammals, and more!
+We will also have numerous education exhibits including but not limited to bats, bees, Hemlocks woolly adelgid (HWA), mammals, native plants, and more!
+The Birdwatchers Store will be onsite with quality supplies to enhance your backyard bird experience.
 There will be raffle baskets, a silent auction, and face painting.
 Tickets will be available for purchase in advance or on-site the day of the festival.
 We welcome you to experience a unique fundraising event that benefits the birds of Western Pennsylvania.

 Email Melissa at email@example.com with any questions on purchasing tickets for the 11th Annual Fall Migration Festival event.
 Children 2 and under do not require a ticket to attend the event.
 To become a valued member of Wildbird Recovery, please visit our MEMBERSHIP page on our website prior to purchasing your admission tickets.
 If you do not currently have a membership with Wildbird Recovery, please select the option with “non-member” when purchasing admission tickets.

 Wildbird Recovery has a need for support in the form of event sponsorship.
 Also, we can use silent auction items, business gift certificates, and/or raffle basket donations.
 Every donation makes a direct impact on our efforts!
 We value your partnership and to show our appreciation, your business will be listed on our website WILDBIRDRECOVERY.org, on our Facebook page, and recognition on signage will be given the day of our event.